 Reduction of extra costs

 There is hardly any country in the European Union where electricity prices are as high as in Germany.
-This is not caused by higher production costs, but by many extra-costs such as taxes, Renewable Energies Act levy (EEG-Umlage), grid fees.
-These extra-costs account for 75 percent of the final electricity price.
+This is not caused by higher production costs, but by many extra-costs such as taxes and grid fees.

 Exemptions and special regulations

 These immense costs burden many companies.
 To protect the economy, the German legislature has created numerous exemptions and special regulations by which the extra-costs on energy may be reduced.
-Companies with high electricity Costs (“stromkostenintensive Unternehmen”), for example, may be largely exempted from the EEG-Umlage according to Sections 63 ff.
-EEG 2017.
-In addition, self-sufficient energy suppliers may get partial relief of the EEG-Umlage according to Section 61 EEG 2017.
-This is the so-called “Eigenversorgerprivileg”, which provides room for customized concepts: By using leasing models consumers may become plant operators and can thereby optimize their costs.
-Furthermore, existing power plants, which were put into operation before August 2014, may benefit from transitional provisions.
+Companies with high electricity Costs (“stromkostenintensive Unternehmen”), for example, may be largely exempted from the levy according to the Combined Heat and Power Act (KWK-Umlage), the levy according to Section 19(2) StromNEV, the offshore liability levy under Section 17 f EnWG and concession fees.

 The German Act on Energy Tax also contains special provisions: According to Section 9 (1) No. 1 StromStG there is a tax exemption for electricity produced by renewable energy.
 In addition, Section 9 (1) No. 3 StromStG permits a tax-free delivery of electricity that is generated in units with an installed capacity of less than 2 MW under certain circumstances.
 Particularly, in constellations of on-site energy generation, energy tax may be saved.
 Finally, the so-called “Spitzenausgleich” according to Section 10 StromStG enables a reduction of energy tax.